 A post shared by OhhhhhKay (@kaiqiz)

-Yellowstone’s geyser basins offer a glimpse into the Earth’s fiery heart, where water and heat collide to create these mesmerizing natural phenomena.
+Yellowstone’s geyser basins offer a glimpse into truly unique natural phenomena.
 As you explore these basins, remember that beneath your feet lies a supervolcano, a sleeping giant that powers this geothermal spectacle.
 Enjoy the magic, but tread lightly on this fragile and dynamic landscape.

 Tips for Exploring Yellowstone’s Geyser Basins: